ashir-ailawadi/GettingCleaningDataProject/CodeBook.md

 # Code book for Coursera *Getting and Cleaning Data* - Course Croject

-The data set that this code book pertains to is located in the `tidy_data.csv` file of this repository.
+The data set that this code book pertains to is located in the `tidy_data.txt` file of this repository.

 See the `README.md` file of this repository for background information on this data set.